List of It's Always Sunny in Philadelphia characters: Barbara Reynolds

-Barbara Landgraf Reynolds (Anne Archer) was Frank's gold-digging ex-wife and Dennis and Dee's mother whom Frank always refers to as "my whore wife."
+Barbara Landgraf Reynolds (Anne Archer) was Frank's gold-digging ex-wife and Dennis and Dee's mother whom Frank always refers to as "my whore wife" who appeared in Season 2.
 She was a cold, cruel and selfish woman who had no love or affection for her entire family.
 She is the daughter of Heinrich "Pop-Pop" Landgraf, an SS officer who escaped to America via the ratlines.
 Barbara tricked Frank into raising the twins, Dennis and Dee, because she thought he was wealthier than their biological father, Bruce Mathis.
 When she meets Bruce again, she is startled to learn he is actually a wealthy philanthropist.
 She died off-camera of a botched neck lift operation in the third season.
-An ecstatic Frank delivers the news of her death to The Gang while smoking a cigar and popping a champagne bottle.
-Frank later tricks the gang into exhuming her body to teach them a lesson (having convinced them that she had faked her own death and buried her jewelry in her grave), leaving Dee and Dennis horrified.
+An ecstatic Frank delivers the news of her death to the gang while smoking a cigar and popping a champagne bottle.
+Frank later maniacally tricks the gang into exhuming her body to teach them a lesson (having convinced them that she had faked her own death and buried her jewelry in her grave), leaving Dee and Dennis horrified.

 Bruce Mathis

 Bruce Mathis (Stephen Collins) is Dennis and Dee's biological father.
 The antithesis of Frank, Bruce devotes his time and money to charities and philanthropic efforts, including adopting several suffering children in Africa.
 He reconnects with his twins through Dee's MySpace page, but they are unable to have a successful relationship with him because of his good nature clashing with their selfish ways.
 Bruce had always been wealthy but never mentioned it to Barbara who assumed he was poor and was thus surprised to learn about his wealth years later.
-After Barbara's death, he inherits Barbara's fortune (including her house, which originally went to Dennis until Mathis films evidence of Frank's presence in the house, which was against the terms of Barbara's will) and calls The Gang "the most horrible people alive."
+After Barbara's death, he inherits Barbara's fortune.
+He foils Dee and Frank's plan to con him out of the money, and also tricks Dennis into losing Barbara's house, calling his children "monsters who lie, steal, take advantage of people, and contribute absolutely nothing to society."

 Bonnie Kelly

 Bonnie Kelly (Lynne Marie Stewart) is Charlie's mom.
 She is a sweet and timid woman who is attracted to cruel men.
 She had a one-night stand with Frank Reynolds 30 years ago.
 She later reconnects with Frank, enjoying his harsh treatment becoming his "bang maid," but she quickly transfers her affections to Mac's intimidating father Luther after meeting him at a dinner party thrown by Mac and Charlie.
 Quite neurotic and emotional (possibly suffering from obsessive compulsive disorder), she is prone to dramatic episodes.
 There is evidence that Bonnie may have once been a prostitute, which is later revealed to be true, a fact which greatly upsets Charlie.
 In "Mac's Mom Burns Her House Down", Mac's mother accidentally burns her house down and moves in with Bonnie.
-At first they can't stand each other, but they eventually bond over their mutual racism and xenophobia.
+At first they do not get along, but they eventually bond over their mutual racism and xenophobia.

+Lynne Marie Stewart died in February 2025.
+The episode "The Golden Bachelor Live" was dedicated to her memory.